The Currency Guide provides currency specific information in order to facilitate and optimise the processing of international payments.

 THIS GUIDE REFERS TO STANDARD INFORMATION THAT IS REQUIRED FOR EACH PAYMENT.
 IT CONSISTS OF:

-1. Information from the beneficiary : full name, account number
+1. Information about the beneficiary: full name, account number

 Moreover, it is recommended to add the full physical address of the beneficiary

-2. Information of the bank of the beneficiary
+2. Information about the bank of the beneficiary

 - BIC code by default (branch identifier included, if provided).